Tie a Bubble Egg Pattern

 Pull the yarn back and stroke the fibers to try to reunite the yarn where it was split.

 Use the left hand to slightly push the yarn forward into the round ball shape.
 Wrap 2 very loose, wide turns around the yarn where it will pull down into a round ball.
 Play with it till it looks good.
 Pinch the yarn tightly while slowly drawing the thread tight around the back tie down point.
-The thread will try to roll the yarn around the hook and make the fibers spiral back to the back tie down.
-Resist this by using lift thumb and finger pinch the yarn tightly and to twist the yarn the opposite way to keep the fibers straight.
+The thread will roll the yarn around the hook and make the fibers spiral back to the back tie down.
+Resist this by using left thumb and finger, pinch the yarn tightly and twist the yarn a bit the opposite way to keep the fibers straight.
 Three tight turns, if its not god, loosen and repeat.
-When its good get those 3 turns very tight and whip finish.
+When its good get those 3 turns very tight and then whip finish.

 Whip finish at rear tie down point.
 Trim tailing yarn close.